 - Plywood braces (I didn’t do this, but I’ll recommend)

-- 2×4 to use with the plywood braces
+- 2×4 to use with the plywood braces to get a better glue connection between the surround and the wall.

 - Gorilla glue – find here